Skip to main content

 What is a First-Year Seminar at UWL

-Why are First-Year Seminars being required?
+Why is First-Year Seminars being required?

 How will First-Year Seminar be included in General Education requirements?